BaoAdrian/rebrandly-bot/README.md

 1. Select **Start Building** from the dashboard & enter the requested App name & workspace.

-2. Add a **Scope** under the **OAuth & Permissions** tab
+2. Add a **OAuth Scope** under the **OAuth & Permissions** tab
    - Add `app_mentions:read`

-3. Navigate to **Install App** and install it to your workspace
+3. Navigate to **Install App to Workspace** and install it to your workspace
-   - You will be provided with a **Bot User OAuth Access Token**.
-Save this token which will be used later when we configure the Lambda Function.
+   - Save the  **Bot User OAuth Access Token** as it will be used in the lambda function setup.

-4. Next, navigate to **Event Subscriptions** so that we can setup our Bot User to subscribe to a specific event to respond to, `app_mention`.
+4. Navigate to **Event Subscriptions** to setup subscription to the `app_mention` event
-   - When you toggle the option to ON, it will show a text entry for a **Request URL** to verify your endpoint.
+   - Toggle the option to ON and it will show a text entry for a **Request URL** to verify your API endpoint for your primary lambda function.
       - Slack provides a *challenge* in order to verify the endpoint and proceed with the subscription.
-   - We will need to complete Step 1 of the first functions setup following [these steps](#primary-lambda-function-setup) before proceeding.
+   - If you haven't already, proceed to *Step 1* of the primary lambda function setup [below](#primary-lambda-function-setup) before proceeding.
 Once done, return to begin completing step 5 below.

 5. Verifying our Lambda Function Endpoint
-   - Paste the API Endpoint into the **Request URL** entry and complete the verification challenge
+   - Paste the **API Endpoint** into the **Request URL** entry and complete the verification challenge
+      - You can use the following snippet to complete the verification challenge:
+         ```
+         return {
+         'statusCode': 200,
+         'body': json.loads(event["body"])["challenge"]
+         }
+         ```
    - Once verified, select **Subscribe to Bot Events** and subscribe to the `app_mention` event